demirbasaf/gongo/README.md

 # gongo

-A model-based Golang ORM for mongoDB
+Easy to use model-based Go ORM for MongoDB

 ```
 gongo.Connect()